-Below, we’ve put together a handy and easy-to-follow guide on the best methods for decorating your home:
+We’ve put together a handy and easy-to-follow list of decorating tips for your home:

-Before you start doing any of the work, gather together the following useful tools:
+Before you can start any painting, you’ll need to gather together the following useful tools:

 1. Colour choices

-This is an important decision when decorating any room in the home as the colour you choose on your walls can influence the overall mood and feel created.
-For more advice on what colours are most favoured in what rooms, check out our blog – Colour Your Home Beautiful by Choosing a Paint to Influence Your Mood.
+The most important decision when room painting is the colour you choose on your walls.
+This can influence the overall mood you want to create.
+For more advice on which colours work well in different rooms, check out our blog on choosing paint to influence your mood.

 2. Paint choices